Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 6.3.4 =
+* New: Google Maps colibri integration
+* New: WP Google Maps OpenLayers Integration
+* New: Content Views Plugin integration to allow for ajax loaded content
+* New: ActiveCampaign
+* Improvement: some optimizations to make the cookie shredder perform better
+* Improvement: extend translation options for cookies that are not synced with cookiedatabase when using polylang
+* Improvement: use custom thrive hook in certain custom thrive implementations
+* Improvement: also copy 'owndomain' property when creating a cookie in a new language
+* Improvement: regenerate proof of consent pdf on plugin update
+* Improvement: do not offer checkbox on cookie policy for Google Fonts
+* Improvement: extend Matomo Tag Manager integration
+* Improvement: for created directories, set permissions default to 755
+* Improvement: add filter cmplz_banner_html to manage consent area as well, to offer consistent editing of the html
+* Improvement: also change banner status with custom revoke button on status change
+* Improvement: force redirect in firefox to reload with full consent withdrawal, as firefox seems to cache loaded scripts
+* Improvement: bundle integration activation notices
+* Improvement: Updated Google Maps Easy integration
+* Fix: Incorrect sorting of Proof of Consent files prevented them from showing up in the list
+* Fix: update qTranslate integration to allow for banner fields with $field['text'] strings, props @sviluppomania
+* Fix: cookie policy UK not replacing the cookiedatabase.org link because of too many arguments in sprintf

 = 6.3.3 =
 * Improvement: conditionally offer link to create menu page
 * Improvement: remove unnecessary translatable strings from policy UK and AU